 If you win the morning, you win the day.

-Here is the first of 7 healthy daily habits before 7 am that will help you kick-start your day as they help me every morning.
+Here is the first of seven healthy daily habits you should establish before 7 a.m. that will help you kick-start your day, as they help me every morning.

 #1 of 7 Healthy Daily Habits: Make Your Bed